Corysia/Unity-Oculus-Example/README.md

 ### Adding Hands with LocalAvatar
 I was hoping to be able to use the `LocalAvatarWithGrab` prefab, but the hands simply do not track correctly for me.
 As a result, it's neccessary to modify the prefab for the `OVRPlayerController`.

+As of Oculus Integration 1.39, it is necessary to have an App ID for your project in order to display your Oculus Avatar.
+You can register your app with Oculus at https://dashboard.oculus.com/  Once you have an App ID for your project, you register it under the Oculus menu in `Oculus -> Avatars -> Edit Settings` and `Oculus -> Platform -> Edit Settings`

+This will then create three files:

+* Assets/Resources/OvrAvatarSettings.asset
+* Assets/Resources/OculusPlatformSettings.asset
+* Assets/Resources/OculusPlatformSettings.asset.meta

+The first two files will contain your App's ID, so take that in to consideration if you add your project to Source Control.
+These should not be public!
+I chose to add them to my `.gitignore` file.

 * In your Heirarchy, expand your `OVRPlayerController` out until you can see the `TrackingSpace` underneath the `OVRCamperaRig`.
 * In your Assets folder, find the `LocalAvatar` prefab.
 * Drag and drop `LocalAvatar` on top of the `TrackingSpace`.
 Do not place it underneath it.
 If you get a pop-up about modifying the prefab, you've done it wrong.  `TrackingSpace` should expand and you should see a `+LocalAvatar` at the bottom of its list.